harrietrc/loadimpact-docs/CONTRIBUTING.md

 Issues should be used to suggest new documentation, provide feedback on existing documentation, or give us feedback about the documentation in general.

-If you have a question related to the Load Impact tool, you should instead engage with the support team by utilizing the live chat within the documentation at support.loadimpact.com, or by email support@loadimpact.com.
+If you have a question related to the LoadImpact tool, you should instead engage with the support team by utilizing the live chat within the documentation at support.loadimpact.com, or by email support@loadimpact.com.